jegentile/ng-chrome-cast-channels/README.md

 ## Example

 This repository has a sample sender and receiver application.
 The receiver displays strings from the sender.
-Both applications should work once everything is configured through the Cast SDK Developer Console and the application ID is filled into *sender.html*.
+Both applications should work once everything is configured through the Google Cast SDK Developer Console and the application ID is filled into
+*sender.html*.

 ## Usage